saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- There is **another** term here that is missing, this is the **interaction** term, but this time between a categorical and a numerical variable.
 The interaction term has the same interpretation as before (the effect of one IV on the response variable is dependent on another IV).

->- The assumptions of the ANCOVA are identical to those of the multiple linear regression, except we don't have to worry about multicollinearity
+>- The assumptions of the ANCOVA are identical to those of the multiple linear regression, except we don't have to worry about multicollinearity, since we only have one numerical IV

 ---